anuj-glitch/Disease-Prediction-using-Django-and-machine-learning/README.md

 # How To Use This
-First make sure PostgreSQL and pgadmin is install in your system. make a new environment(recommended) and run...
+First make sure PostgreSQL and pgadmin is install in your system. then you have to manually create a DB instance on PostgreSQL named "predico", better use PgAdmin for that. make a new environment(recommended) and run...

 - Run pip install -r requirements.txt to install dependencies